meker12/commerce-channels.en/help/amazon-channel/workspace-controls.md

 # Workspace controls

-The [[!DNL Amazon Sales Channel] home](./amazon-sales-channel-home.md) page has some common workspace controls including Filters, Default View, Columns, and Export.
+The Amazon sales channel [home page](./amazon-sales-channel-home.md) has some common workspace controls including Filters, Default View, Columns, and Export.
 Not all pages have the same control options.

 ![Amazon Sales Channel workspace control examples](assets/amazon-workspace-controls.png)